iAmMrinal0/nix-config/README.md

 # NixOS Config

-This repository holds my configuration for NixOS v20.03, for the desktop I use at Juspay, and a personal laptop.
+This repository holds my configuration for NixOS, for my personal laptop, using flakes.
+The configuration without flakes can be found till this commit on [GitHub](https://github.com/iAmMrinal0/nix-config/tree/015b9b9d522abdd703e7865878b9c4fc9793b983)
 User config is managed by [home-manager](https://github.com/rycee/home-manager/)

 ## Usage

-I use stow to manage these.
-Assuming you are in the project directory:

-- Run `stow nixpkgs` which will create a symlink in the `~/.config/nixpkgs` folder.
-- If you are starting from a fresh installation of `home-manager`, you most probably have the `home.nix` file it creates in `~/.config/nixpkgs/home.nix`.
-If you wish to use this repository, you can go ahead and remove that file and run the command again.
+(To be updated for flakes)

-Any feedback and suggestions are welcome. :)
+Any feedback and suggestions to improve are welcome. :)

 <b>PS:</b> If you are interested in dotfiles, maybe my [dotfiles repo](https://github.com/iammrinal0/dotfiles) is worth a look.